Guanosine phosphorylase

-Thus, the two substrates of this enzyme are guanosine and phosphate, whereas its two products are guanine and alpha-D-ribose 1-phosphate.
+In the forward direction shown, the two substrates of the enzyme characterised from Escherichia coli are guanosine and orthophosphate (P_{i}).
+Its products are α-D-ribose 1-phosphate and guanine.
+It has also been found in rabbit.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is guanosine:phosphate alpha-D-ribosyltransferase.
-This enzyme participates in purine metabolism.